lewistang-uk/commute-status/README.md

 This was later expanded into an SQLite database (data/tfl_train_data.db) by regularly polling data from the API during the morning peak.
 A variety of arrival information was collected, but only eastbound departures from Fulham Broadway are being regularly polled.

+The API returns the destination Edgware Road for all eastbound trains from Southfields, even though some trains have alternative destinations.
+We cannot determine if a train is direct or not based on a query at Southfields.

-The API can return data older than the data from the previous request.
+Also, the API can return data older than the data from the previous request.
 For train arrival information, this can be detected by calculating the difference between the calculated time to station (Arrival Time - Query Time) and TfL's time to station.
 Cluster analysis confirmed this signal (K-Means, silhouette score 0.934).

 | TfL - Calculated Time To Station | Example from the Data |
 |----------------------------------|----------------------------------|